IriLrnr/EvIBM/DOCUMENTATION.md

 		- [Offspring_Position](#offspring_position)

 ## The model <a name="model"></a>
-Our goal is to model evolution.
-That is, how do many species arise from only one?
+This is an evolutive model.
+It is used to explore the mechanisms that allow speciation, and it's limits.

-We know the answer.
-When the genetic flow between populations stop, as the time passes, those populations reproduce only within.
+When the genetic flow between populations stop, as the time passes, populations reproduce only within.
 They accumulate mutations until the point where the genetic pool is so far apart, no one in one population can reproduce with anyone from the other.

-But it doesn't mean there are no questions to be answered.
+The process of isolation occurs because of distance in space.

+Isolation could happen due to a barrier, like rivers, mountains or seas, or just due to distance.
+But could a population with genetic flow within give rise to species?
+Theory says yes, but has never been.
+That is simpatric speciation.

+There are a lot of questions still waiting for an answer, that an evolutive model can help.
 For example, how long does this process takes in different scenarios?
 Can two species become one again?
 Can speciation occurs without stopping the genetic flow?
 How does the size of the genome affects the speciation?
 And many, many others.

-Modeling simplified evolution can provide insights to those answers, but first we need our model to work as we think nature would, considering the parts we think are important in evolutionary timescales.

 ### Overview <a name="overview"></a>

-Our model begins with a single species, homogeneously distributed over a two-dimensional space, of genomically identical individuals.
+This model begins with a single species of hermafrodites, homogeneously distributed over a two-dimensional space, of genomically identical individuals.
 Reproduction is sexual.
-Individuals leave children who will hopefuly reproduce, and die :( .
+All individuals have the same chance of reproducing.
+Recombination and mutation are present when creating the offspring genome, adding genetic flow to the model.
 As the generations pass, the individuals accumulate differences, and speciation occurs when there is no possible genetic flow between two groups of individuals anymore.

 It looks like this, initially:

 <img src="./figs/firstDistribution.png" width="60%">

 ### Simplifications <a name="simplifications"></a>
 Any model needs simplifications and assumptions.
 The goal is to have simplifications that maintain the model meaningful.

-Ours are these:
+In the present work, simplifications are:

 1. The genomes are a binary string
-2. The individuals are hermaphrodites (not asexual, because they reproduce sexually)
-3. The generations don't overlap (mates come from the same generation)
+2. The generations don't overlap (mates come from the same generation)
-4. There is no fitness.
+3. There is no fitness.
 No one has advantages or disadvantages (it is a neutral model)
-5. The population is stable, it doesn't grow or shrink much
+4. The population is stable, it doesn't grow or shrink much

 	_This simplification could be considered as the space limit_

-7. Two individuals can be in the same spot
+5. Two individuals can be in the same spot
-6. The space is a toroid: the margins touch like this
+6. The space is a toroid: the margins touch (see below)

 <img src="./figs/toroid.png" width="40%">

 ## Code <a name="code"></a>
-The code is structured as follows
+Code structure is as follows

 ```bash
 main.c